paulthewalton/js-snippets/docs/elements.js.md

 <br><a name="getEm"></a>

 ## getEm(el) ⇒ <code>string</code>
-Get the em (font size) of an element
+Get the em (font size) of an element.

 | Param | Type | Description |